karawin/Ka-Radio/README.md

 - Based on https://github.com/PiotrSperka/ESP8266-WebRadio<br />
 - New development based on the new https://github.com/espressif/ESP8266_RTOS_SDK<br />
 - Compiled with [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk)<br />
+- Other tool to install yui_compressor.
+Install on ubuntu with the command: sudo apt-get install yui-compressor
 - software improved, new web control<br />
 - Compatible with mobile<br />
 - Stable<br />